 So you say.

-VI: The Epilogue and the Post Mortem
+VI: An Epilogue and a Post Mortem

 In the last year of his rule, while besieging a fortress to the east of the Jordan, the king Jannaeus was struck down with a terrible sickness.
 Despite his presence on the field of battle, he was confined to a bed at the rear of his camp, where he intended to take his convalescence while the siege continued nearby.
 But as his condition continued to worsen, the best physicians of all Judaea proved useless, and it soon became clear that Jannaeus would not recover.